About the author

 With these easy-to-follow SOPs, new and inexperienced employees have very clear instructions for how to perform a task and that guide them to required safety standards, regardless of their experience or role.

-Onboarding is made easy when, first, managers can create custom SOP checklists for new hires using drop-down menus with step-by-step instructions and, second, when every employee can quickly access and follow SOPs directly on their mobile devices.
+Managers streamline onboarding by creating custom SOP checklists with step-by-step instructions using drop-down menus.
+Employees can effortlessly access and follow SOPs on their mobile devices.
 By showing only the necessary steps based on the immediate task at hand, new hires avoid cognitive overload and confusion, correctly and safety executing the job every time.

 Paper-and-spreadsheet inspection systems can’t include value-added multimedia asset that are critical to creating a complete picture of safety incidents.
 Digital platforms, on the other hand, allow you to easily upload photos and videos to any records you create.
-This means that not only can workers be guided by audio-visual material depicting safe procedures added to SOPs, they can also share multimedia with supervisors to check their work or show on-site conditions.
+Workers follow visual procedures in SOPs and share multimedia with supervisors for work validation and site conditions.
 Inspectors can then access and reference these assets when checking sites for safety and compliance.
-And with every digital record also automatically geotagged, you immediately know where remediation teams need to be dispatched, further strengthening and streamlining compliance.
+Automatically geotagged digital records indicate where to dispatch remediation teams, strengthening compliance and streamlining processes.

 Digital inspection software supplies you with a constant stream of safety data, always updated and accessible on mobile devices.
 Ready availability of all your incident reports and inspections records streamlines the information management for better decision-making.